Why are you appointing an inbound contact centre?

 Ultimately price will affect the decision-making process immensely.
 But it shouldn’t be the main factor in driving a decision.
 Synergy, culture, experience, and quality of service are all equally important.
 When considering price, make sure you identify all costs, from any set up or integration fees, to account management, systems and reporting fees or licencing, plus minute rates hourly rates, training rates and any other activity charges.

-Then we’d suggest going through the following process to select your partner:
+We suggest going through the following process to select your contact centre partner:

 - Remove those suppliers which you don’t feel can meet your requirements.
 Arrange to visit the remaining centres.
 There really is no better way to assess a supplier’s suitability than by meeting the team and seeing the facility first hand.